Steven Dias

-Steven Benedic Dias (born 25 December 1983) is an Indian former professional footballer and current coach of MFA Elite Division outfit Ambernath United Atlanta FC.
-An attacking midfielder who played on the wings, he was known for his long range shooting, crossing and passing.
-Dias made his debut for India in 2006 and had since become a mainstay in the Indian midfield.
-He is known as the "David Beckham of India".
+Steven Benedic Dias (born 25 December 1983) is an Indian former professional footballer who is currently the head coach of Jamshedpur B. Dias made his debut for India in 2006.
+In his playing days, he was known as the "David Beckham of India".

 Club career

-Dias was playing for one of India's leading clubs Mahindra United (before the club withdrew from Indian football on 30 April 2010) and played in their NFL winning team, as well as in the AFC Cup.
+Dias played for one of India's leading clubs Mahindra United (before the club withdrew from Indian football on 30 April 2010 and was disbanded) and played in their NFL winning team, as well as in the AFC Cup.